d-sargent/platypi/README.md

 This project is dedicated to the memory of Donald Welch.
 A shame you never got to see it finished.
 Pip pip!

-## Building

-Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.

-If you want to build fonts manually on your own computer:

-* `make build` will produce font files.
-* `make test` will run [FontBakery](https://github.com/googlefonts/fontbakery)'s quality assurance tests.
-* `make proof` will generate HTML proof files.

-The proof files and QA tests are also available automatically via GitHub Actions - look at https://d-sargent.github.io/platypi.

 ## Changelog

 **February 2024.
 Version 1.20**